Declaration of Helsinki

 The revision process was designed to be collaborative, transparent, and inclusive.
 The workgroup’s efforts were informed by regional and topical meetings spread over two and a half years, where issues were discussed by local and international experts and engaged audiences with diverse opinions.
 Resulting edits to the principles proposed by the workgroup were ultimately circulated worldwide for two public comment periods for feedback.

-*Currently the DoH is available in English only.
-The versions in the other WMA official languages (Spanish and French) are being refined and will be available as soon as this process is accomplished.
-We invite the members to share their translations in other languages (other than the three WMA official languages) so they can be listed here.
+*Other translations than the versions in WMA official languages (Spanish and French) are available below.
+We invite the members to share their translations in other languages so they can be listed here.

 *Previous archived versions below are for research and information purpose only, use the updated version as reference.